 Closely watching a patient’s condition but not giving treatment unless symptoms appear or change.
 Watchful waiting is sometimes used in conditions that progress slowly.
 It is also used when the risks of treatment are greater than the possible benefits.

 - The information on this site does not constitute medical advice but is intended as a signpost to a range of options you can research further or ask your doctor about.

-- All drugs have side effects and the same is true for many natural remedies.
+- All drugs have side effects and the same is true for some natural remedies also.

-- Info about medicines/treatments not licensed in Ireland are covered on this site because it is a resource for all people on a cancer journey – wherever they live.
+- Info about medicines/treatments not licensed in Ireland is covered on this site as a resource for all people on a cancer journey – wherever they live.